Fall Reading Center

 3. Veterinarian Clinic Center – stuffed animals, bandages, clipboards

-4. Construction Zone Center – hats, tools, cones, blueprints
+4. Construction Zone Center – hats, tools, cones, paper and writing utensils to draw blueprints, nuts and bolts

 6. Camping Center – tent, lanterns, pretend campfire